Army of Africa (Spain): Role in the Spanish Civil War

 The Army of Africa was to play a key part during the Spanish Civil War of 1936–1939.
 Along with other units in the Spanish Army, the Army of Africa rose against the Second Spanish Republic and took part in the Spanish coup of July 1936 on the side of the Nacionales.
 On 18 July 1936, General Francisco Franco assumed the supreme command over this force.

 Spanish Morocco fell to the rebels without significant opposition.
 The initial intention was to transport the Army of Africa to mainland Spain by sea.
-However the crews of the majority of ships in the Spanish Navy had remained loyal to the Republican government in Madrid, overwhelming the officers who had joined the rising.
+However the crews of the majority of ships in the Spanish Navy had remained loyal to the Republican government, overwhelming the officers who had joined the rising.
 Between 29 July and 5 August 1936 1,500 members of the Army of Africa were accordingly transported to mainland Spain in a bold airlift led by Junkers Ju 52 transport planes supplied by Nazi Germany.
 The fascist régime of the Kingdom of Italy provided Savoia-Marchetti SM.81 bombers to provide air cover for merchant ships carrying 3,000 soldiers and equipment from Morocco on 5 August.
 Thereafter daily flights continued until about 8,000 Moroccans and legionaries, with supporting artillery, were gathered at Seville.

 After landing in Spain, the Army of Africa was split into two columns, one commanded by General Juan Yagüe and the other commanded by Colonel José Enrique Varela.
 Yagüe's force advanced north, making remarkably rapid gains, and then turned north-eastwards towards Madrid and Toledo.
 Varela's force entered Andalusia and took control of the key cities of Seville, Granada, and Córdoba.
 Thanks mostly to the Army of Africa's advances, almost all of western Spain was in Francoist Nationalist hands by the end of September 1936.
 By early 1937 the Army of Africa's strength had been increased to 60,000 men.
-The Legion and Regulares spearheaded the Nacionales operations for the remainder of the war and played a central role in the Nationalist victory.
+The Legion and Regulares spearheaded Nationalist operations for the remainder of the war and played a central role in the Francoist victory.

 1940–1956

+After the end of the Spanish Civil War, the demobilization and reorganization of the Francoist Army began.
+The Spanish Army was to be composed of twenty-four infantry divisions and one cavalry division, divided into ten Army Corps.
+Two were deployed in the Spanish territories of North Africa (northern part of the Protectorate of Morocco, Ceuta, Melilla and minor towns):